An Adverb is a word used to modify any part of speech, except a Noun, a Pronoun, and an Interjection.

-An Adverb may denote time, place, number manner degree, reason, purpose, condition, and contrast.
+An adverb can indicate various aspects such as time, place, number, manner, degree, reason, purpose, condition, and contrast.

 Types of Adverbs in Detail